FA Parents & Students

 Parental Excuse Form

-Please fill out and submit this form within three (3) school days of the student's absence to excuse your child due to illness only.
+Please fill out and submit this form within three (3) school days of the student's absence to provide a reason for the student's absence.

 In cases of illness, completing this form eliminates the need for you to call.